 So I invite us now into a time where we begin to plant, water and tend to the seeds of our feelings, in service of transformation and restoration.
 Let us act in a radically different way than the criminal justice system as manifested in the Trayvon Martin case—let us allow our gaze to move away, if only for a moment, from fear and retribution toward justice and change.

 As social workers, each of you is specially located in this time, and in so many times of upheaval and despair.
-For each of you in different ways, the tragic death of Trayvon Martin is your time; to feel what you feel without judgment; to acknowledge the unspeakable pain being felt by those intimately involved; and then, in time, to begin to act to bend the moral arc of the part of the universe you inhabit toward justice.
+For each of you in different ways, the tragic death of Trayvon Martin is your time; feel what you feel without judgment; acknowledge the unspeakable pain being felt by those intimately involved; begin to act to bend the moral arc of the part of the universe you inhabit toward justice.